Projects

 I took a cheap toy traffic light and turned it into a WiFi-connected indicator.
 It can be used e.g. to show status of a Jenkins build.
 In this project I used the ubiquitous ESP8266 WiFi module.
 The firmware is based on MongooseOS.

 Kamaji is a purpose-built device for playing in-person quiz games similar to Jeopardy.
-It’s a lock-out device which also tracks user scores and time according to the game’s rules.
+It’s a lock-out device.

 I worked on this project with a few friends.
 We designed several versions of the device and built around a dozen of units.